 I thought that some red curry paste and coconut milk would go perfectly with the beef, along with butternut squash for sweetness and spinach for some colour contrast.
 The red curry paste gives this Thai Beef Coconut Soup a nice kick without being overly spicy, while the fish sauce and lime give it that distinctive Thai flavour.
 We really enjoyed this soup!

-- 2 cups of diced butternut squash – about ½ inch dice
+- 2 cups butternut squash - diced about ½ inch

 - Heat the oil in a large pot on medium heat.

 - Add the minced onion and sauté for 5 minutes or so until golden.

 - Add the ginger, garlic, curry paste and butternut squash.
 Mix to coat the butternut squash in the curry paste.
 Sauté for a couple of minutes to bring out the aroma of the spices.

 - Add the beef stock, coconut milk, fish sauce and mushrooms.
 Bring to a simmer.

 - Simmer until the butternut squash is almost cooked for 10 to15 minutes, then add the spinach and beef and simmer for 5 minutes more.